burningTyger/rubinius.github.io/doc/en/getting-started/troubleshooting.markdown

 title: Troubleshooting
 previous: Running Rubinius
 previous_url: getting-started/running-rubinius
-next: Unsupported Features
+next: Differences With MRI
-next_url: getting-started/unsupported-features
+next_url: getting-started/differences-with-mri
 ---

 The following are errors that you may encounter while building, installing, or